 So, which is the best course of action for you?
 Franchise or independent?
-This really depends on a several factors including:
+This really depends on several factors including:

 - Your personality – If you are the kind of person who doesn’t like to take instructions or direction from someone else, then independent might be the best way to go.
-Alternately, if you want to be part of a proven system and concept, franchise is probably the right choice for you.
+Alternately, if you want to be part of a proven system and concept, a franchise is probably the right choice for you.

 - Your access to capital – If you have limited capital to invest, the upfront cost of going independent may be considerably less.

-- Your long term goals – If you think that you have the talent and skill to build something that is sustainable and scalable, then by all means, go independent.
+- Your long-term goals – If you think that you have the talent and skill to build something that is sustainable and scalable, then, by all means, go independent.